Mickelson added to LIV Golf Invitational field

 The LIV Golf International Series is regarded as the first incarnation of the proposed breakaway Super League.

-Mickelson has reportedly accepted a package worth £24m to compete in the eight-tournament series.
-He is joined by players such as two-time major winner Dustin Johnson, England's former world number one Lee Westwood, Ian Poulter and Spaniard Sergio Garcia.
+Mickelson joins players such as two-time major winner Dustin Johnson - who has reportedly signed a deal worth $150m to play in the series - England's former world number one Lee Westwood, Ian Poulter and Spaniard Sergio Garcia.

+In an interview with the Washington Post, Norman said 15-time major winner Tiger Woods had been offered a "mind-blowingly enormous" deal to take part in the series.

 Norman has shelved plans to run the series as a league format, instead each event will run as an invitational tournament until 2024.